Rental Property Deductions Checklist for Landlords

 29. Repairs:

-Expenses for repairs that maintain the property’s condition, but do not significantly increase its value, are tax deductible.
-Property improvements that do increase the value of the property are considered capital improvements.
-While the costs of capital improvements themselves are not tax deductible, the depreciation of capital improvements over time is tax deductible.
+Expenses for repairs that maintain the property’s condition but do not significantly increase its value are tax-deductible.
+Property improvements that increase the property’s value are considered capital improvements.
+While the costs of capital improvements themselves are not tax-deductible, the depreciation of capital improvements over time is tax-deductible.

 30. Sales Tax:

-Sales tax on goods and services related to the rental property are tax deductible.
+Sales tax on goods and services related to the rental property is tax deductible.

 31. Security Systems and Alarms: